ERA White Pin Mark Motsinger Internship Program Overview

 - If you are a student interested in an internship in the electronics representative industry, please use the Intern Application above.

-- A monetary award from ERA/White Pin to supplement the cost of the intern.
+- A substantial monetary award from ERA/White Pin, to be given to the awarded rep firm, to supplement the anticipated cost of the intern.

 Please submit additional questions to email@example.com.

-White Pin Intern Awards: As a part of the ERA White Pin Internship program, there will be three intern awards given in 2023 – one for a rep in the East, one in the Central and one in the West of North America.
+White Pin Intern Awards: As a part of the ERA White Pin Internship program, there will be three intern awards given in 2024 — one for a rep in the East, one in the Central and one in the West of North America.
 These awards will be awarded to those rep companies after review by the White Pin executive team and ERA National.
-Each award will be presented to the rep company to supplement 66% of the cost of the internship.
-Please email Ellen Coan for specific details.
+Each award will be presented to the rep company to supplement a substantial portion of the anticipated cost of the internship.
+Please email Ellen Coan, ERA SVP of Education, with questions.

 The ERA White Pin Group is a group formed through recognition of individuals for their contributions to ERA in volunteering for different ERA Initiatives and for serving our industry in other ways.
 The White Pin Group has recognized the need of the rep community to help attract, hire and retain rising college juniors/seniors and graduates into the rep community to help keep our industry fresh and relevant.